san3ncrypt3d/CTFd/README.md

 2. Run the `docker_compose_ubuntu.sh` script in this repo:
 `sudo ./docker_compose_ubuntu.sh`

-3. In the terminal, go to the `ssl` directory (`cd ssl`)

-4. Generate your Public-Private Key Pair, CSR, and Certificate for your site.
-If your site name is `mywifictf.com`, run the following commands:
+3. To generate your Public-Private Key Pair, run the `generate_crt.sh` script in this repo:
-`openssl req -newkey rsa:2048 -x509 -sha256 -days 3650 -nodes -out ctfd.crt -keyout ctfd.key`
-Make sure to name your .crt and .key files exactly as specified in the command above: ctfd.crt and ctfd.key, respectively.
-Follow the prompts and enter all required information.
+`sudo ./generate_crt.sh`

-5. Edit the `hostname` line in the `docker-compose-production.yml` file to match the hostname you have defined to point to your server.
+4. Edit the `hostname` line in the `docker-compose-production.yml` file to match the hostname you have defined to point to your server.
 For example, if your server name is `mywifictf.com`, then change the `hostname` line in the `docker-compose-production.yml` file to `mywifictf.com`.

 ## Run the CTFd environment